 Security is crucial, particularly when storing valuable garden equipment and items in your shed.
 So, it’s essential to incorporate features that deter theft, prevent damage from unwanted attention, and protect against pests.

-Below is an overview of recommended methods to secure your shed and guidelines for their maintenance.
+Below is an overview of recommended methods to secure your shed and guidelines for its maintenance.

-- Replace old or damaged walks with padlocks and deadbolt locks
+1. Replace old or damaged locks with padlocks and deadbolt locks

 Once you’ve gone through these five steps, your shed will be as secure as Fort Knox!